SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

-# Solace Event Broker Software Operator User Guide
+# Solace Event Broker Operator User Guide

-This document provides detailed information for deploying the [Solace Event Broker Software](https://solace.com/products/event-broker/software/) on Kubernetes, using the Solace Event Broker Software Operator.
+This document provides detailed information for deploying the [Solace Event Broker Software](https://solace.com/products/event-broker/software/) on Kubernetes, using the Solace Event Broker Operator.
 A basic understanding of [Kubernetes concepts](https://kubernetes.io/docs/concepts/) is assumed.

 The following additional set of documentation is also available: